puppetlabs/puppetserver-helm-chart/README.md

 * Creates seven services that expose: Puppet Server Masters, Puppet Server Compilers (optional), PuppetDB, PostgreSQL, and Puppetboard (optional).
 * Creates secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.

-## Support for Helm v2

-Those of you who would like to deploy the chart with Helm v2 - please switch to branch `helm-v2`.

 ## Installing the Chart

 ### Add Puppet Server Helm Repository